 Consider becoming a VIP - a participant in the Volunteers In Parks program.
 Volunteers are involved in virtually every aspect of park operations.
 Some work full-time during the summer season, while others may work one day a week or even for a few hours on a special project. more...

-You can help Grand Canyon and learn more about the park by purchasing books and other items online from the Grand Canyon Association Bookstore or by purchasing items from their bookstores within the park.
+You can help Grand Canyon and learn more about the park by purchasing books and other items online from the Grand Canyon Conservancy Bookstore or by purchasing items from their stores within the park.
 Proceeds from sales benefit the educational, scientific, historical, and research efforts of the National Park Service.

-The Grand Canyon Field Institute, the Grand Canyon Association's long-standing education program, provides great opportunities to learn about, volunteer and explore Grand Canyon.Public support is a critical component in the management of National Park Service lands.
+The Grand Canyon Conservancy Field Institute, is a long-standing educational program that provides great opportunities to learn about, volunteer and explore Grand Canyon.Public support is a critical component in the management of National Park Service lands.
 No other federal agency relies as heavily on the generosity and kindness of its visitors.
 We thank you for your past support and look forward to future partnerships.

 Grand Canyon to Host Alternative Break Citizenship School